rasteric/kvstore/README.md

 ```
 // KeyValueStore is the interface for a key value database.
 type KeyValueStore interface {
-	Open(path, name string) error     // open the database in directory path/name/
+	Open(path, name string) error     // open the database in path/name/
 	Close() error                     // close the database
-	Set(key string, value any) error  // set the key to the given value, which must be serializable with cbor
+	Set(key string, value any) error  // set a key to a value
-	SetDefault(key string, value any, // set a default for the key with given info and category strings
+	SetDefault(key string, value any, // set a default and info for a key
-		info KeyInfo) error // for additional information (e.g. useful for preferences)
+		info KeyInfo) error
-	Get(key string) (any, error)     // get the value for key, NotFoundErr if there is no key
+	Get(key string) (any, error)     // get the value for a key
-	Revert(key string) error         // revert key to its default
+	Revert(key string) error         // revert a value to its default
-	Info(key string) (KeyInfo, bool) // returns key information for a key if it is present
+	Info(key string) (KeyInfo, bool) // return key information for a key if present
-	Delete(key string)               // Remove the key and value for the key.
+	Delete(key string)               // remove a key value pair
 }
 ```